cutright/DVH-Analytics-Bokeh/Notes - SQL DB Structure.md

 # SQL Database format for this project
 This code is being built assuming the database is MySQL.
-There will be tables called Plans, DVHs, and beams in the database 'DVH'.
+There will be tables called Plans, DVHs, Beams, and Rxs in the database defined in the SQL_Connection.cnf file.

 ## Plans
 The 'Plans' table has one row per plan and contains the following data: